DennisOrszulak/DSA-Notes/README.md

 ### Linked Lists

 A linked list is a collection of values stored in a linear unidirectional sequence.
 It's basically a chain of nodes, and each node holds a value and a reference to the next node.
 The head of the list is the first element and the tail is the last element.
 A nil reference means that it's the end of the list.
+A doubly linked list means that there are references to the next node and also the previous node, so you can have bidirectional movement.

 ![Linked List](/DSA%20Notes%20Images/Linked%20List.png)